lagoproject/DMP/DMP.md

 Provide a summary of the data addressing the following issues:

 ● **State the purpose of the data collection/generation**.

 The Latin American Giant Observatory (LAGO) is an extended cosmic ray observatory composed of a network water-Cherenkov detectors (WCD) spanning over different sites located at significantly different altitudes and latitudes.

 The measurements collected from these detectors are posteriorly processed and analysed.
 Additionally, scientists continuously generate simulated data.
 The final purpose is to enable the long-term curation and re-use of data within and outside the LAGO Collaboration through a Virtual Observatory.

 ● **Explain the relation to the objectives of the project**.

+The objective is to enable the long-term curation and re-use of generated data within and outside LAGO Collaboration through a Virtual Observatory, being of interest in areas as HEP, space weather, life sciences, aerospatial security, computer science,...

-European Commision requires open access to the results obtained from their funded projects, meanwhile EOSC-Synergy is a H2020 project that encourages the implementation of FAIR policies as another standard in research.
+On the other hand, European Commision requires open access to the results obtained from their funded projects, meanwhile EOSC-Synergy is a H2020 project (RIA 857647) that encourages the implementation of FAIR policies as another standard in research.
 Since the LAGO computation is included in the EOSC-Synergy as one of their Thematic Services, generated or stored data in its resources must observe these guidelines, being also beneficial for the success of both initiatives.

 ● **Specify the types and formats of data generated/collected**.

+There are two main kinds of data managed by LAGO Collaboration.
+The first is the data measured (L) by water-Cherenkov detectors (WCD), and the second is the simulations (S).

+Thus, the measured data (raw) is pipelined for correction, obtainig these data subtypes that corresponds with their quality level:
+  - L0.
+Raw data.
+  - L1.
+Preliminary data: low resolution but the atmospheric pressure is corrected.
+  - L2: Ensures data quality to be used by experts from Astrophysics Community: fixed scalers by atmospheric parameters and the efficiency of the detector.
+  - L3.
+Ensures high quality to be used by researchers from other subjects or general public: the histograms are also corrected.

+On the other hand, users can perform their own simulations of rains, generating two types of data-sets:
-CORSIKA outputs described in the official documentation [D. Heck and T. Piero, "Extensive Air Shower Simulation with CORSIKA: A User’s Guide".
+  - S0.
+Plain simulations: CORSIKA outputs.
+CORSIKA outputs described in the official documentation [D. Heck and T. Piero, "Extensive Air Shower Simulation with CORSIKA: A
+User’s Guide".
 Version 7.7100 from December 17, 2019], section 10, page 121.
-Available at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf
+Available at
+https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf
+  - S1.
+Analysed simulations: ARTI outputs.

 ● **Specify if existing data is being re-used (if any)**.

-Measurements from WCDs gathered in previous years.
+Measurements from WCDs gathered in previous years and relevant simulations.

 ● **Specify the origin of the data**.

 ○ Raw data (L0) from WCDs.

 ○ Preliminary data (L1) obtained cleaning raw data (L0).

 ○ Quality data (L2, L3) obtained analysing and fixing preliminary data (L1).

-○ Simulated from standalone CORSIKA runs by researchers.
+○ Simulated (S0, S1) from standalone CORSIKA and ARTI runs by researchers.

 ● **State the expected size of the data (if known)**.

-Minimal data-set is one hour of measurement or
+Minimal data-set is one hour of measurement or simulation:
-simulation:
 ○ Raw data (L0): ~200MB
 ○ Preliminary data (L1): ~100MB
 ○ Quality data (L2, L3): ~ 30 MB
 ○ Simulated (background): ~ 10GB
 ○ Simulated (event): ~ 100GB

 ● **Outline the data utility: to whom will it be useful**.

 Data are of interest for the Astrophysics community but also for other scientific or industrial areas such as High Energy Physics, Life Sciences, Weather Forecasting, Aerospatial security or Computer Science, among others, because the effects of cosmic radiation on natural life, materials, or climate change.

 ## B. FAIR data